LCC-CIT/CIS195-CourseMaterials/CIS195_GettingStarted_Book.md

 ## Course Structure

-This course is broken into weekly modules.
-The modules start on Monday and end on the following Sunday.
-Every week is broken into three sections: Overview, Resources, and Activities.

-### Overview

-Each week includes an overview page that is helpful to read before reviewing the resources and completing the assigned activities.

-### Resources

-Resources will be listed under Required and Supplemental subheadings.
-The required resources are the basis for the weekly quiz.
-Supplemental resources are provided with additional information about the week's topics.

-### Activities

-Activities are required unless they are specifically marked as optional.
-Activities include quizzes and lab assignments
+This course is broken into weekly sections.
+All the learning materials and activities (like quizzes) are available through the section for that week.
+Lab assignment instructions as well as the upload link are in the section for the week the lab assignment was given, not when it is due.

 ------